Dilip Piramal: Personal life

 Dilip has been married twice.
 His first wife was the author Gita Piramal; they married in 1975 and divorced in 2005.
 They have two daughters, Radhika and Aparna.
 Radhika is lesbian and has a wife, Amanda.
-Aparna is married to Amit Raje, a gentleman from a Maratha family, and they are the parents of two children.
-Aparna suffers from bipolar disorder and has dealt with the problem with the full support of her husband and his parents.
+Aparna is married to Amit Raje, a man from a Maratha family, and they are the parents of two children.
+Aparna suffers from bipolar disorder.

 Dilip and Gita Piramal were divorced in 2005.
 Later that same year, 56-year-old Dilip Piramal married 42-year-old Shalini Agarwal.
 They have one daughter, Priyadarshini.